 The following are the valid values for this property:

-Placeholder: Use this property to provide the user any relevant information regarding the metadata property.
+Placeholder : Use this property to specify relevant placeholder text regarding the metadata property.

 Description : Use this property to add a short description for the metadata component.